 The consent agenda allows presbytery to receive information and approve motions, without putting motions to a formal vote.
 Any member of presbytery may request that an item be pulled from the agenda for separate consideration.
-Presbytery ADOPTED the consent agenda as presented.

 REPORT OF THE STATED CLERK